 Sherman - Pegasus Farm Chapter

 Who’s the huge Draft cross with the dainty trot?
 Why it’s me, Sherman, otherwise known as Twinkle Toes!
 I’m a 15.2 Dun born circa 2001, and like most big guys, I’m just a huge puppy dog.
 I started my career on the trails of Kentucky, and I’m enjoying the switch to English riding here at Pegasus.
 I LOVE people and attention, so this gig is working out just great!

 Violet - Pegasus Farm Chapter

 Hello up there, I’m Violet!
-I’m a sweet little miniature horse, and I spend all my free time with my best friend, Rosie, who also happens to be my mom!
-My Pegasus friends tell me I was born to do this job, and that makes me so happy I could do a backflip!
+I’m a sweet little miniature horse, My Pegasus friends tell me I was born to do this job, and that makes me so happy I could do a backflip!
 I was a petting horse at the Catskills farm where I grew up, so the unmounted program is right up my alley.
 My peanut size is kinda hard to resist, so I’m pretty popular with visitors and people who have never met a horse before.
 I’m a pint-sized equine ambassador!